theyoyojo/vm2/README.md

 ```

 This will create a file called bin.raw in the directory.
-The file contains a binary representation of `prog`:
+The file contains a binary representation of `prog`.
+It looks something like this:

 ```bash
 $ hexdump bin.raw